 VIEW INDEX

-The population density of New Zealand's South Island is low at approximately 8.2 people per square kilometer (21.2 people per square mile) as of June 2024, with a total population of around 1.24 million people.
+The population density of New Zealand's South Island is low at approximately 21.2 people per square mile (8.2 people per square kilometer) with a total population of around 1.24 million people.
 It is not uncommon to go to a park, beach or hiking trail and have the entire place to yourself.

 For comparison:

-New Zealand's South Island - 8.2 people per square kilometer (21.2 people per square mile)
+New Zealand's South Island - 21.2 people per square mile (8.2 people per square kilometer)

-United States - 33.9 people per square kilometer (89 people per square mile)
+United States - 89 people per square mile (33.9 people per square kilometer)

-Europe - 114 people per square kilometer (295 people per square mile)
+Europe - 295 people per square mile (114 people per square kilometer)